DerfetteJoel/pb-sim/README.md

 flexible enough to allow the user to create new Pokemon, Moves and Types.

+**Note that this api is still in development, there my be major changes at any time!**

 A client is planned that makes using the api more user-friendly.

 ## Using the api